blueyed/rxvt-unicode/README.md

 `rxvt_term::scr_add_lines`, via `rxvt_term::rxvt_wcwidth` and
 `rxvt_font_xft::get_wcwidth`).

-rxvtwcwidth.so is then used to overwrite `wcwidth` and `wcswidth` for client programs (via `LD_PRELOAD`), and asks rxvt-unicode through a Unix socket.
+rxvtwcwidth.so is then used to override/provide `wcwidth` and `wcswidth` for client programs (via `LD_PRELOAD`), and asks rxvt-unicode through a Unix socket.

 There is caching in place in both the shared library and `rxvt_term::rxvt_wcwidth`.
 TODO: This needs to be cleaned up / improved.